Missouri courts set specific deadlines or statutes of limitations for filing a personal injury claim.

 Exceptions to the Missouri Personal Injury Statute of Limitations

 While typically you must file a personal injury claim within five years after discovering an injury, some exceptions apply.

 Missouri law allows a plaintiff to delay the statute of limitations deadline for personal injury claims when:

 - The injured person is less than 21 years old at the time of the injury, or

 Additionally, if the person responsible for your injuries leaves the state after the incident, you may be able to delay the deadline for the length of time the defendant was out of the state.

 Finally, if a government agency or employee is involved in your claim, you must file your personal injury claim within 90 days of the incident.

-Contact a Qualified Missouri Personal Injury Attorney Today
+Contact an Experienced Missouri Personal Injury Attorney Today

 Properly following statutes of limitations and other court rules will help ensure you receive the compensation you deserve.
 The experienced attorneys at Cottrell Law Office have extensive experience handling Missouri personal injury claims.

 Our lawyers have the knowledge and experience to handle personal injury claims successfully.
 Our dedicated staff will answer all of your questions and help you every step of the way.